ndsurgenor/east-street/README.md

 ### Features to be implemented
 - Blocked out dates on calendar
 - Blocked out times associated with dates
-- Email notifcation to admin of customer made booking
+- Email notification to admin of customer made booking
-- Email notifcation to customer of booking status update
+- Email notification to customer of booking status update
 - Ability to add menu items
 - Ability to input closing times, dates, group numbers
 - Only status can be changed by staff to avoid accidentally changing bookings